easynlp/easynlp/README.md

 dict_data = {"text": ["I love playing soccer.", "It is really sunny today."]}
 ```

-Note that even with a single example the data be in the same format:
+Note that even with a single example the data must be in the same format:

 ```python
 # INCORRECT